 Could you please provide more information about the possible alternatives under consideration for the implementation of "UGC Reach 6"?
-Specifically, I’d like to understand why is the city recommending improved conveyance of Goose Creek instead of piping flood flows under the roadway?
+Specifically, I’d like to understand why the city is recommending improved conveyance of Goose Creek instead of piping flood flows under the roadway.
 The City of Boulder prioritizes a nature-based approach to flood mitigation citywide as it restores natural stream functionality, increases resilience to flooding events, enhances urban ecosystems and supports the city’s climate goals.
 Such an approach is in alignment with national trends, industry standards, and the 2022 Comprehensive Flood and Stormwater Master Plan (see excerpt below).
 The current recommendation for Upper Goose Creek Reach 6 proposes improving channel conveyance and restoring the stream channel using this nature-based design approach.

 Previous investigation of a piped alternative under Edgewood indicated that such an approach was not viable.
 However, given community interest, the team will take another look at a more detailed design to see what it would take to route flood flows under the road and share that report with the community when it has become available.